Installing and Running on Ubuntu¶

 Below instructions are provided to install the software on the Ubuntu Desktop system.
 Support for clients working with their own builds is arranged on a case-by-case basis.
 Please get in touch with OpenGoSim to know more.

-Compilers for Fortran, C, C++, and other necesasary compilation tools and library.
+build-essential and gfortran provide compilers for Fortran, C, C++, and other necesasary compilation tools and librares.

 The other major requirment for PFLOTRAN-OGS is the library PETSc, which we will install in the next section.
 PETSc has a number of other dependencies we will need, but fortunately it can be configured to download and install all of these automatically, see the next section.

-This will place PFLOTRAN-OGS in a folder called pflotran_ogs_1.4.
+This will place PFLOTRAN-OGS in a folder called pflotran-ogs-1.6.

 Create a directory for PETSc, for example: